-In representing the sub-region, it's vital we attract people from both the public and adopt the current thinking around best practice that our public sector partners have championed in the North.
+In representing the region, it's vital we adopt the current thinking around best practice that our public sector partners have championed in the North.
 Our suite of employment policies serves to create a fair, equitable and attractive workplace that ultimately secures the diverse workforce we have and will continue to attract.